tkareine/jekyll-minibundle/RELEASING.md

    ```

    Make sure that the version string in
-   `lib/jekyll/minibundle/version.rb` and the git tag name match.
+   `lib/jekyll/minibundle/version.rb` and the Git tag name match.
 Note
-   that the git tag name uses the `v` prefix.
+   that the Git tag name uses the `v` prefix.

-   After pushing, the [CI] publishes npm package automatically.
+   After pushing, the [CI] publishes the Gem automatically.

 [CI]: https://github.com/tkareine/jekyll-minibundle/actions/workflows/ci.yml